simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-impact-of-certification-updates-on-your-it-career/index.en.md

 * **Microsoft Certified: Azure Administrator Associate**: With the increasing adoption of cloud computing, this certification demonstrates expertise in managing and implementing Azure solutions.
 * **Certified Information Systems Security Professional (CISSP)**: As cybersecurity becomes a top priority, this certification proves proficiency in designing, implementing, and managing security programs.

-Obtaining these certifications not only showcases your expertise but also increases your chances of being considered for job roles that require specific skills and knowledge.
+Obtaining these certifications not only shows your expertise but also increases your chances of being considered for job roles that require specific skills and knowledge.
 Employers often prioritize candidates with relevant certifications, as they provide assurance of their capabilities and dedication to professional development.

 ### How Certification Updates Influence Hiring Decisions